peilun-he/PDSim/README.md

 with correlation coefficient $\rho$.
 In the original Schwartz-Smith model (Schwartz & Smith, 2000), $\xi$, the long-term factor, is geometric Brownian motion (gBm), that is $\gamma=0$.
-Historically, Casassus and Collin-Dufresne (2005) and Peters et al. (2013) considered the extended version of Schwartz-Smith model by introducing any
-$\gamma \ge 0$.
+Historically, Manoliu and Tompaidis (2002), Casassus and Collin-Dufresne (2005) and Peters et al. (2013) considered the extended version of Schwartz-Smith model by introducing any $\gamma \ge 0$.
 Further, for consistency, we continue to refer to this model as the Schwartz-Smith model.
-Arbitrage-free pricing for the Schwartz-Smith model has found application in agricultural commodity futures (Sørensen, 2002), natural gas futures (Manoliu & Tompaidis, 2002) and crude oil futures (Ames et al., 2020; Cortazar et al., 2019; Cortazar & Naranjo, 2006).
+Previous applications of Schwartz-Smith model include works by Ncube (2010), Goodwin (2015), He (2020) and Aspinall (2022).

 Theoretically, there are few constraints on parameters, apart from those outlined above, where $\kappa, \gamma, \sigma_{\chi},